 - Cost: For the spring semester, students who qualify for financial aid who intern for a non-profit or the government will receive a $1,500 stipend to cover additional expenses associated with living and working in Washington.
 For the summer, a stipend will be provided to cover travel and housing expenses.
 Students must apply for summer work study if they qualify.
 This stipend amount varies depending on the cost of traveling to and living in a particular country but is not more than $2,500.
 In both terms, awards will be reduced by a like amount if students receive pay from the internship sponsor.

-- Timing: The application deadline for this program is March 15 of sophomore year; students will begin the program in January of their junior year.
+- Application and Timing: The application deadline for this program is March 15 of sophomore year; students will begin the program in January of their junior year.

 - Selection Process: Students will be chosen based on a number of factors including their foreign language ability, relevant coursework, GPA, and other relevant experience.
 Admissions decisions will be made jointly with Penn Global.
 Five students will be accepted and will be fully funded.
 Additional students have the option of participating in the program but summer funding is not guaranteed.